sijopkd/sijopkd.github.io/_posts/2019-09-03-segmenting-twitter-followers.md

+---
-# Segmenting Twitter Followers using PCA and Clustering
+title: "Segmenting Twitter Followers using PCA and Clustering"
+date: 2019-09-03
+excerpt: "Hello world! - The first post"
+mathjax: "true"
+comments: true

+---

 The data was collected as part of a study using followers of the Twitter account of a huge consumer brand.
 The brand wants to understand its twitter audience better to fine-tune its Twitter posts.
 To achieve this, they collected every twitter post of a sample of its followers and each post was examined by Amazon’s Mechanical Turk and was categorized into different interest areas.
 >  The task is to analyze this data and identify any interesting market segments among the social media followers.